-Calculates seguid, lseguid & cseguid checksums for biological sequences
+Calculates SEGUID, cSEGUID & lSEGUID checksums for biological sequences

-Seguid calculator is a small GUI application for calculating the SEGUID, lSEGUID and cSEGUID checksums for a biological sequence (DNA, RNA or protein).
-It is available as executables for Windows, MacOSX and Linux (see below).
+Seguid_calculator is a small GUI for calculating the SEGUID, lSEGUID and cSEGUID checksums for a biological sequence (DNA, RNA or protein).

 The SEGUID checksum is defined as the SHA-1 cryptographic hash of a primary biological sequence in uppercase.
 SEGUID was suggested by Babnigg and Giometti as a way to provide stable identifiers of protein sequences in databases for cross referencing.

 The cSEGUID checksum can be useful to quickly determine if two sequences refer to the same vector.
-The sequence of the plasmid pFA6a-GFPS65T-kanMX6 is available from Genbank and from other sources such as the Forsburg lab, sequence here or here.
+The sequence of the plasmid pFA6a-GFPS65T-kanMX6 is available from Genbank and from other sources such as the Forsburg lab, sequence here, a copy of which was saved here.

-Both sequences are the same size and claim to describe the same vector, although the origins seem to have been set differently.
+Both sequences are the same size and claim to describe the same vector.
 Analysis of both sequences in seguid_calculator proves that both sequences are in fact representations of the same sequence by their identical cSEGUIDs:

-Seguid_calculator is written in python 2.7 with wxPython 3.
-Development happens on Github where source code is available.
+Seguid_calculator is written in python 3 with wxPython 4 which is the only dependence.
+Development happens on Github.

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.